surlabs/LiveVoting/README.md

 *This version is valid for ILIAS8 with PHP 7.4 and 8.0*

-**Some of this document's Features might not be implemented in this version for ILIAS8**

 *To report issue, please use Mantis (https://mantis.ilias.de/)*

 ## Features